airtai/fastagency/docs/docs/en/user-guide/runtimes/autogen/using_non_openai_models.md

 ### Setting Up Your Together AI Account and API Key

-1. Create a Together AI account:
+**1. Create a Together AI account:**

 - Go to <a href="https://api.together.ai" target="_blank">https://api.together.ai</a>.
 - Click on one of the options to Sign in and follow the instructions to create your account.
 - If you already have an account, simply log in.

-2. Obtain your API Key:
+**2. Obtain your API Key:**

 - Once you complete the account creation process the API key will be displayed on the screen which you can copy.
 - Or you can do the following to view your API key:
     - Tap on the person icon at the top right corner, and click **Settings**
     - On the left side bar, navigate to **API Keys**
     - **Copy your API key**, and you're ready to go!

 #### Set Up Your API Keys in the Environment